-In the early 1880s, the two Canadian irrigation engineers George Chaffey (1848-1932) and William Benjamin Chaffey (1856-1926) received the order from the government in the Australian state of Victoria, in the area today Murray Darling To put measures to the local there drought problems to manage.
-As a result, large agricultural areas were created by artificial irrigation created.
-In 1887, today's Mildura was founded, and within just four years, 3,300 settlers moved here.
-The two brothers also acquired land in 1888 in the area of the former sheep station "Jamiesons Run", planted vines on 150 hectares and named their property Château Mildura .
+In the early 1880s, the two Canadian irrigation engineers George Chaffey (1848-1932) and William Benjamin Chaffey (1856-1926) were commissioned by the government in the Australian state of Victoria, in what is now the area Murray Darling Take measures to help those there drought problems to manage.
+As a result, large agricultural areas were replaced by artificial ones irrigation created.
+The current city of Mildura was founded in 1887 and 3,300 settlers moved here in just four years.
+The two brothers also acquired land in the area of the former “Jamiesons Run” sheep station in 1888, planted vines on 150 hectares and called their property Château Mildura .
 The first vintage was produced in 1891.
-The winery was then acquired by Mildura Winery Pty Ltd in 1910 (renamed Mild a ra Winery Pty Ltd in 1937).
-In 1934, Harry Ron Haselgrove (1900-1978) was hired as a consultant who had worked in the Cognac area.
-Later he became chairman of the company and was responsible there until 1971.
-Haselgrove has expanded its product range to include sherry-style wines and brandies.
+The winery was then taken over by Mildura Winery Pty Ltd in 1910 (renamed Mild a ra Winery Pty Ltd in 1937).
+In 1934 Harry Ron Haselgrove (1900-1978) was hired as a consultant who had worked in the cognac area.
+He later became chairman of the company, where he was responsible until 1971.
+Haselgrove expanded the product range to include Sherry-style wines and brandies.

 Haselgrove acquired in 1956 in the area Coonawarra 12.5 hectares, which have grown to 255 hectares to date.
-A new winery was put into operation in 1963.
+A new winery was opened in 1963.
 A red wine in Bordeaux style ( Cabernet Sauvignon.
 Merlot.
 Cabernet Franc.
 Shiraz ) was created in 1987 under the historical name "Jamiesons Run".
-Two years later, the same name was used Chardonnay released.
-In 1991, a merger with the winery of the wine pioneer Wolf pale (* 1934), the enterprise firmierte now as Mildara pale .
-Ownership included well-known wineries such as Baileys of Glenrowan, Ingoldby, Maglieri, Rothbury Estate, Saltram, St. Huberts, Yarra Ridge and Yellowglen.
-Finally Mildara Blass was born in 1996 by the Multi Foster's acquired.
-By buying the California winery Beringer was founded in 2001 by the Multi Beringer Blass Wine Estates, from the 2005 Foster's Wine Estates and finally in 2011 Treasury Wine Estates emerged.
+Two years later, one under the same name Chardonnay released.
+In 1991 it merged with the winegrowing pioneer winery Wolf pale (* 1934), the company now operated as Mildara Blass .
+The estate included well-known wineries such as Baileys of Glenrowan, Ingoldby, Maglieri, Rothbury Estate, Saltram, St. Huberts, Yarra Ridge and Yellowglen.
+Eventually Mildara Blass became Multi in 1996 Foster's acquired.
+By buying the California winery Beringer The Multi Beringer Blass Wine Estates was created in 2001, from the 2005 Foster's Wine Estates and finally in 2011 Treasury Wine Estates emerged.